 Ten of these plants are also listed as vulnerable or endangered under the Australian Environment Protection and Biodiversity Conservation Act 1999.

-For more information about these plants, please download the Threatened plants of Logan brochure (PDF 6752 KB).
+For more information about these plants, please download the Threatened plants of Logan brochure (PDF 6.7 MB).

-The angle-stemmed myrtle is listed as an endangered plant by the State and Federal Governments.
+The angle-stemmed myrtle (gossia gonoclada) is listed as an endangered plant by the state and federal governments.
 Around 73 known trees grow in Logan and Brisbane.
-The angle-stemmed myrtle is endemic to our region: it grows nowhere else in the world.
+The angle-stemmed myrtle is endemic to our region, it grows nowhere else in the world.

 We need your help to find any unknown and unrecorded plants.
 To report a sighting of the angle-stemmed myrtle or to find out more about our recovery plan please call us on 07 3412 3412 or email us at email@example.com.